Shuffle/singul.js/readme.md

 # Singul Frontend Library

-A cross-framework search bar component for app authentication with Algolia integration.
+A Singul frontend function for app search, control and authentication.

 ## Table of Contents